quinncheong/quinncheong.github.io/_posts/2020-12-02-big-corporations-writing.md

 ---
 layout: post
-title:  "What makes corporations bad or good."
+title:  "What makes corporations bad or good - an anecdotal perspective."
 date:   2020-12-02 11:00:00 +0800
 category: Writings
 ---